ATR-decnef/WAM_publish/README.md

 > To avoid this, comment out the `source(here::here("model_based_analysis", "analysis", "MLE.R"))` and `source(here::here("model_based_analysis", "model", "parameter_recovery.R"))`.
 However, you need pre-computed data in `model_based_analysis/R_result`.

 > [!NOTE]
 > Due to a technical issue, the random seed is not set in the `model_based_analysis/analysis/MLE.R` script and the `model_based_analysis/model/parameter_recovery.R` script.
-This may cause the results to be different from the original paper.
+This may cause the results to be slightly different from the original paper.

 ```r
 source("model_based_analysis/execute_model_analysis.R")